emz1003/newbie-ed-2019/Activities/scanner.md

 <comp> false 694 > 254
 ```

+Note: Might want to focus on exercises where the newbie has to look through documentation.
+Delete last one if so.

 ### CHALLENGE: Make Your Own RPG
 >We may or may not do this as a class